znicholls/netcdf-scm/docs/source/development.rst

 #. ``make publish-on-testpypi``
 #.
 Go to `test PyPI <https://test.pypi.org/project/netcdf-scm/>`_ and check that the new release is as intended.
 If it isn't, stop and debug.
 #. ``make publish-on-pypi``
 #.
-Go to `PyPI <https://pypi.org/project/netcdf-scm/>`_ and check that the new release is as intended.
+Go to `NetCDF-SCM's PyPI`_ and check that the new release is as intended.

 Conda